colinl/node-red-dashboard-2-ui-gauge-classic/README.md

 Display elements my be overriden in the normal way using a ui-template node.
 In particular:

-* **Needle Rotation transition time** - The default transition for needle rotation is 0.5 seconds, which gives a realistic impression of needle movement.
+**Needle Rotation transition time** - The default transition for needle rotation is 0.5 seconds, which gives a realistic impression of needle movement.
 If, however, the gauge is being updated rapidly, for example at 10 times a second, then it is desirable to reduce this.
 This can be achieved by setting a class on the gauge, such as `myclass` then in a ui-template node in CSS mode specify something like
 ```
 .myclass .cl-gauge .o-needle{
     transition: 0.1s;
 }
 ```
 Which will cause the needles to transition in 0.1 seconds allowing them to track the input accurately.

+## Example gauge images